-Great British Rail Sale: How does this ‘half-price’ train tickets offer work?
+Half-price train tickets: How does it work and what’s the catch?

 Deeply discounted travel on a range of rail journeys from 25 April to 27 May inclusive.
 Most tickets will be half price.

-Almost all of the available tickets are likely to be Advance fares.
-These require committing in advance to a specific train.
+Almost all of the available tickets are Advance fares.
+These require committing ahead to a specific train.

-Just like airline tickets, the price varies depending on demand: between Edinburgh and London on LNER, for example, Advance tickets for Tuesday 3 May range from £27.80 to £72.50.
+Just like airline tickets, the price varies depending on demand: between Edinburgh and London on LNER, for example, normal Advance tickets for Tuesday 3 May range from £27.80 to £72.50.
 But from information put out by the Department for Transport (DfT) it appears that the discount will apply to specific Advance fares, rather than all of them.
 The following discounted prices have been quoted by the DfT:

 - Edinburgh-London (LNER): £22